Owner's Field Manual·Vol. 01·Chapter 05

 The rule · Written before listed

-If your criteria only exist in your head, they are not criteria — they are hunches.
+If your criteria only exist in your head, they are not criteria.
+They are hunches.
 A one-page written policy is the cheapest protection you have.

 02